Council Services:

-Every child and young person is unique, and each one requires support to become an effective individual.
+Every child and young person is unique, and each requires support to become an effective individual.

 Some children learn more easily than others.
 We must ensure that they receive the appropriate support to reach their full potential.